kaliiiiiiiiii/Selenium-Profiles/readme.md

 ## Help

-Any advise for common problems or issues.
+Please feel free to open an issue or fork!
 ```
 # no helper info yet
 ```

 ## Known Bugs

-- click_as_touch makes code hung
+- click_as_touch makes automation hung

 ## Todo // Features